Tyrrrz/GitHubActionsTestLogger/Readme.md

 #### Include skipped tests in the summary

 Use the `[--report-github-]summary-include-skipped` option to specify whether skipped tests should be included in the summary.
-If you want to link skipped tests to their corresponding source definitions, make sure to also enable [source information collection](#collecting-source-information).

 **Default**: `true`.